tahagill/Bioinformatics_TCGA_Breast_Cancer_Analysis/README.md

 This project focuses on analyzing breast cancer data from The Cancer Genome Atlas (TCGA) using R and Bioconductor.
 The analysis aims to identify key biomarkers for early detection and prognosis prediction.

 ## Features
-- Gene expression analysis using Bioconductor packages (e.g., DESeq2, edgeR)
+- Gene expression analysis using Bioconductor packages (e.g, DESeq2, edgeR)
 - Integration of TCGA data using `TCGAbiolinks`
 - Principal Component Analysis (PCA) and visualization
 - Machine learning models for cancer subtype classification